-It may not be feasible to design the website so that every user must click an 'I agree' button to accept the TOS/TOU, which would ensure the user has actual notice of the terms of the contract.
-The test for constructive notice of the TOS/TOU, which is described above, requires the operator of the website to do all that is reasonably necessary to bring the TOS/TOU to the user's attention.
-Australian courts have not considered whether a browsewrap agreement achieves constructive notice of the TOS/TOU, so that the TOS/TOU are contractually binding on the user.
-U.S. courts that have considered browsewrap agreements have come to the conclusion that an inconspicuous hyperlink to the TOS/TOU buried among a sea of links (such as a link at the bottom of the home page), does not provide constructive notice of the TOS/TOU.
+It may not be feasible to design the website so that every user must click an 'I agree' button to accept the TOS/TOU, which would be actual notice of the terms of the contract with the user.
+The test for constructive notice of the TOS/TOU requires the operator of the website to do all that is reasonably necessary to bring the TOS/TOU to the user's attention.
+Australian courts have not considered whether a browsewrap agreement achieves constructive notice of the TOS/TOU, so as to make them contractually binding.
+U.S. courts have determined that a discreet hyperlink to the TOS/TOU buried among other links at the bottom of the home page does not provide constructive notice of the TOS/TOU.

-As a result, in Australia it is uncertain as to whether TOU/TOS that are presented in the form of a browsewrap agreement are actually binding on the user.
-Where you are not using a clickthru agreement, the best practice would be to prominently draw the attention of the user to the TOU/TOS in the contents of the home page, as simply including a link at the bottom of the home page may not be sufficient to establish constructive notice of the TOU/TOS.
+In Australia it is uncertain as to whether TOU/TOS that are presented in the form of a browsewrap agreement are legally enforceable as there can be questions as to whether the user had actual or constructive notice of the TOU/TOS.
+Where you are not implementing a clickthru agreement, the best practice would be to draw the attention of the user to the TOU/TOS link displayed prominently on the home page, as simply including a link at the bottom of the home page may not be sufficient to establish constructive notice of the TOU/TOS.